posit-dev/positron/test/smoke/README.md

 ### Install

-Prior to compiling the tests, install the test dependencies in both these directories:
+Before compiling the tests, make sure to install dependencies in the following directories:

 ```bash
 yarn --cwd test/automation install